-School of Health Services Administration Programs Inquiry | LECOM Portal

-Once the initial inquiry form is completed, the associated program director will call the submitter to discuss their program of interest and the personal goals of the candidate.
-An email link will be sent directly to the interested individuals via email account with secure log in information, username and password to submit their application.
+School of Health Services Administration Programs Inquiry | LECOM Portal directly to the interested individuals via email account with secure log in information, username and password to submit their application.
 Once all application materials have been received by the SHSA student affairs representative including all official transcripts, letters of recommendation and government issued ID, the SHSA admissions committee will be notified that the candidate is ready to be reviewed.